sasilver75/obsidian/Distillation.md

   - Distilled
   - Distill
 ---
 Traditional knowledge distillation involves transferring knowledge from a larger, more complex model (teacher) to a smaller, simpler model (student).
-Generally this involving training on the logits of the teacher, rather than on the data labels, but it can also refer to creating a set of labeled data using a teacher model that a student model can later train on.
+Generally this involving training on the logits of the teacher (model distillation), rather than on the data labels, but it can also refer to creating a set of labeled data using a teacher model that a student model can later train on (data distillation).

 Variant: [[Self-Distillation]]